Your Rights as A Father After Separation in the UK

 While Parental Responsibility grants you the right to have a say in major decisions in your child’s life, many fathers also wish to have a say in other decisions as well.
 Unless you have residence of your child, you do not have any legal right to make these ‘lesser’ decisions.
 Residence may be granted to the father by the courts, though it is most often given to the mother.

 Regardless of your past relationship with your child’s mother, the law states that you are required to pay child support.
-How much you pay is determined by the Child Support Agency, or CSA.
+How much you pay is determined by the Child Maintenance Service or CMS.
 Their decision is based on your earnings, as well as how residence of your child is divided.
 Your rights as a father mean you must pay these contributions.

 As a child approaches their teenage years, many fathers wonder how long they will be obligated to pay child support, or when they will no longer be able to have a say in key decisions in their child’s life.
 Parental Responsibility is terminated at the time that a child leaves school.
 But that age may be different for each child.
 Legally, they may leave as early as 16, but if they choose to attend university, Parental Responsibility continues until they are 19 years of age.